yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

    #.
 Restricting to a given speed mode

       By default the kernel driver tries to enumerate an SD card in the highest supported speed mode.
-Below is the order in which the driver tries to enumerate an SD card:
+Below is the order that the driver tries to enumerate an SD card:

          - SDR104
          - DDR50